Thomson, a Republican, was the representative for Wisconsin's 3rd congressional district from 1961 to 1974.

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Thomson is shown as a purple triangle. (analysis methodology)
+Thomson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Thomson sponsored bills primarily in these issue areas:

 Agriculture and Food (22%) Armed Forces and National Security (15%) Government Operations and Politics (15%) Private Legislation (12%) Taxation (12%) Housing and Community Development (10%) Labor and Employment (7%) Economics and Public Finance (7%)

 Some of Thomson’s most recently sponsored bills include...

 - H.R.
 17251 (93rd): A bill to create an Upper Mississippi River recreational area.

 - H.R.
 17127 (93rd): A bill for the relief of Otto J. Thomas.

 - H.R.
 16725 (93rd): A bill to amend section 22 of the Agricultural Adjustment Act of ...

 - H.Res.
 1372 (93rd): Resolution to amend the Rules of the House of Representatives with respect ...

 - H.R.
 15909 (93rd): A bill to amend the Internal Revenue Code of 1954 to exclude ...